Slipper: History

 Slippers in China date from 4700 BC; they were made of cotton or woven rush, had leather linings, and featured symbols of power, such as dragons.

-Native American moccasins were also highly decorative.
-Such moccasins depicted nature scenes and were embellished with beadwork and fringing; their soft sure-footedness made them suitable for indoors appropriation.
+Native Americans wore highly decorative moccasins.
+Such moccasins depicted nature scenes and were embellished with beadwork and fringing; their soft sure-footedness made them suitable for indoor use.
 Inuit and Aleut people made shoes from smoked hare-hide to protect their feet against the frozen ground inside their homes.

 Fashionable Orientalism saw the introduction into the West of designs like the baboosh.

 Victorian people needed such shoes to keep dust and gravel outside their homes.
 For Victorian ladies, slippers gave an opportunity to show off their needlepoint skills and to use embroidery as decoration.